typeofMax/typeofMax/README.md

 ### :man_technologist: About me:

->I was introduced to Web development in 9th grade, but then I studied and worked in a different direction.
+>I was introduced to Web development in college, but then I studied and worked in a different direction.
 Now I have made a conscious decision to work and develop in Web development and I know 100% that for me this is the job that they say "The best job is a paid hobby"

 - :telescope: Looking for an opportunity to start a career and grow as a Frontend Developer
 - :zap: I take training courses on Udemy and do Pet projects.